All in-person training must wear a mask

 Clean up, Feedback, Go Home

-At some point, you will be sent out on a scenario, and you will have to assess and deal with whatever you find.
+You will be sent out on scenarios, and you will have to assess and deal with whatever you find.
 These scenarios may be videotaped for review.
-We will spend some of the time outdoors snow, rain or shine, so come dressed for the weather.
-What you will need to bring is anything you would take on a trip into the wilderness for 5 or more days.
+We will spend some of the time outdoors rain or shine, so come dressed for the weather.
+What you will need to bring is anything you would take on a trip into the wilderness for 4 or more days.
 We will be following the Wilderness Medical Society guidelines.
 There will be a written test of 80% or more to pass.
 Certification is for 3 years.

-Cost $675.00 per person – includes camping facility, meals, and all First Aid Supplies needed for course.
+Cost $500.00 per person – includes camping facility, meals, and all First Aid Training Supplies needed for the course.

 YES, we have lots of camping gear we can rent if you do not have your own equipment.
 You need to be 16 or older to take this course.